zquestz/thoughts/content/posts/webp/index.md

 coverCredit = "WebP Logo"
-tags = ["imageproxy", "webp", "code"] keywords = ["code", "imageproxy", "webp"]
+tags = ["imageproxy", "webp", "code"] keywords = ["code", "imageproxy", "webp"] summary = "After ignoring WebP for years, I finally decided to check it out.
+For a long time I thought PNG, GIF, JPG, and MP4 would be enough.
+Not anymore."
 +++

 After ignoring WebP for years, I finally decided to check it out.
 For a long time I thought PNG, GIF, JPG, and MP4 would be enough.
 Not anymore.